The Eta Omega Chapter

 Alpha Kappa Psi was founded in October 1904 at New York University.
-It started with 10 founding fathers and now there are 200,000+ members and 300+ charters in the United States, Canada, United Kingdom and Hong Kong.
+It started with 10 founding fathers and now there are 200,000+ members and 300+ chapters in the United States, Canada, United Kingdom, and Hong Kong.

 Professional Programming Event of the Year, Outstanding Chapter, Outstanding Chapter Award, Circle Award of Achievement, Circle of Excellence, and Circle of Achievement

 We claim to benefit students through life-long friendships because it is true.
 Whether you need help replacing a flat tire in 8-degree weather or want to go to CookOut at 11 pm, the Brothers will be there for you.